 Interested in volunteering with EcoAction Arlington on an ongoing basis?
 Then please take a moment to complete our volunteer application.
 The application enables us to collect information about your skills and interests so that we are better able to match you with our volunteer needs leading to a more fulfilling experience for all.
 We’ll send you notices about upcoming volunteer events and opportunities that might be a good fit.
 Please complete the application today.

-Date: Wednesday, March 13, 2019
+Date: Wednesday, September 18, 2019

-Time: 7-9 p.m.
+Time: 1-3 p.m.

 Please also consider getting involved with the Adopt-a-Street program through which you can help to keep your community clean by supporting litter control on a section of an Arlington Street.
 Learn more about how you can Adopt-a-Street through Arlington County.